mariotaku/raspbian-sysroot-action/README.md

 # raspbian-sysroot-action

-GitHub Action to setup Raspbian Sysroot for cross compiling
+GitHub Action to set up Raspbian Sysroot for cross compiling

 ## Key Advantages

-GitHub doesn't provide ARM actions runners.
-To build binaries for Raspberry Pi, many people uses Docker, QEMU-based chroot, or simply a real Pi as self-hosted runner.
+GitHub doesn't provide ARM-based Linux runners yet.
+To build binaries for Raspberry Pi, many people use Docker, QEMU-based chroot, or simply a real Pi as self-hosted runner.

 While each approach has its own advantages, running whole compiling process on Pi itself, or on ARM emulators is slow.
 By using this custom action, you're able to compile binaries